 While there are many types of crypto gambling and betting sites based on deposit method (integral or integrated), game portfolio (proprietary or integrated), or on-chain/off-chain gameplay, we are going to focus on examples of brands that use a crypto payment processor and an integrated gaming portfolio.

-When it comes to cryptocurrency betting, gambling with Bitcoin is at an all time high in 2021.
-Based on the SOFTSWISS Game Aggregator report for Q1 2021, Bitcoin gambling roughly held a share of 80% across hundreds of iGaming brands powered by SOFTSWISS products.
-Its closest runner up was Ethereum, with ethereum gambling holding an average 10% share.
+When it comes to cryptocurrency betting, gambling with Bitcoin is at an all time high in 2022.
+Based on the SOFTSWISS State of Crypto report for 2021, Bitcoin gambling roughly held a share of 80% across hundreds of iGaming brands powered by SOFTSWISS products.
+Its closest runner up was Ethereum, with Ethereum gambling holding an average 10% share.

 Over a quarter of all bets made across SOFTSWISS-powered brands are now in crypto.
 This comes in contrast to the roughly 5% share held by bets in crypto for the previous year.